 What have you got?

 Plus, it is very possible in this instance that you will not be able to do the new opportunity justice, anyway.
-Maybe you have the resources to do both–but care should be taken here.
-The old adage of Hitler and two front wars applies here (we might all be speaking German now if Hitler hadn’t impulsively invaded Russia, stretching his resources beyond their capabilities).
-So to avoid sub-optimal outcomes in both business areas, it may makes more sense to license the technology to another player whose business is a better fit—and one who will dedicate the resources required to gain success.
+Maybe you have the resources and bandwidth to do both, but care should be taken in this instance.
+The old adage of Hitler and two front wars applies here.
+We might all be speaking German now if Hitler hadn’t impulsively invaded Russia, stretching his resources beyond their capabilities.
+So to avoid sub-optimal outcomes in both business areas, it may make more sense to license the technology to another player whose business is a better fit.
+One who will be able to dedicate the resources required to gain success.

 Non-exclusive technology licensing can be a great compromise

-This is the type of “complementary” licensing deal that can be very effective in optimizing your total return on a technology.
+This is the type of “complementary” licensing deal that can be very effective in optimizing your total return on technology investment.
 Again, the key to this strategy is for there to be a good “fence” so that you don’t create channel conflict between you and your licensee.
 In this example, you’re in the corporate market and the licensee is in the government market.
 So it’s very clean and complementary; basically incremental revenue with little costs.

-The final major thing to consider is timing.
+The final major factor to consider is timing.
 How well protected is the technology and how fast is the technological curve moving in this market space?
 If the market isn’t moving very fast technologically, there may be no one overtaking you quickly.
-A sleepy, slow moving market tips the scales toward keeping the technology and developing the market for it in-house, rather than aggressively licensing it to others.
-Regardless of your resources, it becomes more likely that you will have time to exploit the IP, when there is little fear of someone leapfrogging your technology.
+A sleepy, slow-moving market tips the scales toward keeping the technology.
+Here you can develop the market for it in-house, rather than aggressively licensing it to others.
+Regardless of your resources, it becomes more likely that you will have time to exploit the IP when there is little fear of someone leapfrogging your technology.